Question: Will Christians be on earth when the anti-christ

 This will be a brief study, compared to some of the others in this "Questions about the End Times"

 why my belief changed.
-All I am going to do is show you one scripture, make a very few comments,
+All I am going to do is show you two scriptures, make a few comments,

 and then leave it with you.
-Once you have read this verse and given it your serious consideration, the
+Once you have read these verses and given it your

-Please keep in mind these things as you read through the scripture, below.
+Please keep in mind these things as you read through the first scripture, below.